dwightschrute24/DeepTimeGeo/README.md

 # DeepTimeGeo

-The official PyTorch implementation of **DeepTimeGeo:  Trajectory Reconstruction from Sparse Data with Transformer** (Under Review KDD '24).
+The official PyTorch implementation of **DeepTimeGeo:  Trajectory Reconstruction from Sparse Data with Transformer**.

 ![OverallFramework](asset/model.png  "Overall framework")